Butchered at Birth: Background and recording

 Cannibal Corpse began writing new material immediately following the release of their debut album, Eaten Back to Life.
 With their sophomore effort, Cannibal Corpse sought to create a heavier sound and even more gruesome imagery than their debut.
 The band wrote and rehearsed the album in their storage space in Buffalo.

-During this time, the band was having 4-hour practice sessions five days per week.
+During this time, the band was having four-hour practice sessions five days per week.
 The writing process for the album's instrumentation was a collaborative effort.
 Guitarist Jack Owen recalled that "everybody was writing tons of shit" and vocalist Chris Barnes said the band was "writing a song every two weeks."
 Drummer Paul Mazurkiewicz said "it was months of us trying to be the most brutal band on earth."
 He claims to have written the opening riff in "Gutted."

 Following their experience recording Eaten Back to Life at Morrisound Recording in Tampa, the band became entrenched in the growing death metal scene there, and subsequently made frequent trips to the city.
 The spirit of competition within the scene encouraged the band to keep a quick pace with releases, and Butchered at Birth was recorded over a two-week period.
 Producer Scott Burns, revered within the Florida death metal scene, assisted the band in refining the sound of their debut to achieve even more dissonant and guttural sonic textures.
 Burns noted that very little production was required for Barnes' vocals, which he felt "sounded heavy on their own."
+The album's liner notes explicitly state that no harmonizers were used on the vocal production.
+Karl Sanders of Nile recalled in the Centuries of Torment documentary that when the album was first released, "people were going, 'how can a human voice do that!?'"